 At the end of the day, mitochondria generation requires magnesium.
 Give your cells the fuel they need with these foods.

 - Almonds.
 A cup of almonds provides around 20% of the RDA for magnesium.
 Snacking on almonds is a solid and healthy choice, but also adding things like almond milk and almond flour to the diet in place of dairy and grains can give you the boost you need.

 - Spinach.
 With 157 mg per cup, spinach is the go-to green for magnesium.
 All leafy greens have their benefits and are also rich with fibre, vitamin A, and vitamin C. Spinach makes a great base for salads, is tasty wilted into soups, and is easily blended into smoothies.
 Swiss chard contains approximately the same amount of magnesium.

 - Avocado.
 A medium avocado provides around 60 mg of magnesium and filling, nourishing, healthy fats.

 Sulfur is an important component of the diet.
 It mainly comes to us in the form of cruciferous veggies and prebiotic foods with resistant starch and indigestible fibre which have their own impressive set of benefits (specifically for gut health).
-Sulfur is the fourth most abundant mineral found in our bodies, and a primary source of antioxidants in the mitochondria.
-This study shows that sulfur-rich foods increase mitochondrial permeability which essentially means a stronger barrier and defense system.
+Sulfur is the fourth most abundant mineral found in our bodies and a primary source of antioxidants in the mitochondria.
+This study shows that sulfur-rich foods increase mitochondrial permeability which essentially means a stronger barrier and defence system.